i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

 npm i -D flamingo-carotene-core
 ```

-And you will be able to use the cli tool of Flamingo Carotene.
+After that you will be able to use the cli tool of Flamingo Carotene.
 ```text
 npx flamingo-carotene {command} [option(s)]